SQream/sqream_docs/guides/operations/installing_sqream_with_binary.rst

 **To upgrade your version of SQream:**

 1. Stop all actively running SQream services.

+**Notice-** All SQream services must remain stopped while the upgrade is in process.
+Ensuring that SQream services remain stopped depends on the tool being used.

+For an example of stopping actively running SQream services, see :ref:`Launching SQream with Monit <launching_sqream_with_monit>`.

 2. Verify that SQream has stopped listening on ports **500X**, **510X**, and **310X**: